openpsa/jsgrid/docs/content/index.md

 # grid.js

-grid.s is a fork of the last jqGrid version before the (legally questionable) licence change
+grid.js is a jQuery plugin for displaying and manipulating tabular data.
+It is a fork of jqGrid, or to be more specific, a fork of the last version before the licence change.

+These pages are a work in progress.
+You can help out by submitting Pull Requests!